Case Study -Nexus Tyne & Wear Metro

 Backoffice: Windows Server, SQL Server, SSRS reporting, asp.Net, Web Services

-Station controller(s): Industrial PC loaded with Windows and local SQL Server.
+Station controller(s): Industrial PC loaded with Windows and local SQL Server for caching.
 Web services using SOAP, Windows Service

 The web interface solutions were built with an off the shelf product, Iron Speed and integrated into Visual Studio.